 - How to grow/invest the money

-A successful livelihood and financial freedom depends on how you handle that above three.
+A successful livelihood and financial freedom depend on how you handle that above three.
 Having a good saving culture as a young entrepreneur is essential to helping you grow your money, invest in bigger deals and more.
 It also increases your capacity to make more money.
-Once you make it a habit you will not over spend on unnecessary things that do not need hence, helping you optimize your resources.
+Once you make it a habit you will not overspend on unnecessary things that do not need hence, helping you optimize your resources.

-Savings means that as a young person you have a fall back plan, an insurance (assurance of sustainability).
-That’s because just as wisdom is a defense, so is money.
+Savings means that as a young person you have a fallback plan, insurance (assurance of sustainability).
+That’s because just as wisdom is a defence, so is money.
 Building your financial literacy knowledge is key and reducing access to bank accounts will ease your journey in saving.
 This is the fastest way to fight poverty, unemployment and grow more youth businesses owners who also promote the country’s economic growth (social entrepreneurs).